Microelectrode Techniques for Cell Physiology

 All applicants will receive acknowledgement fairly immediately after their submission, certainly before the application deadline, and ALL applicants will be notified of the outcome.
-If you are unsure if your application has been safely received, please contact the office on 01752 633253 (Alex Street) or 01752 633337 (Paul Lonsdale).
+If you are unsure if your application has been safely received, please contact the office on 01752 426540 (Mr Paul Lonsdale and Mrs Alex Street).

 UK Research Councils

-At present there is no ‘guaranteed fee’ agreed for Research Council students for 2016.
+At present there is no ‘guaranteed fee’ agreed for Research Council students.
 Application should be made with MRC, BBSRC or EPSRC through appropriate channels for support from the studentship.